Assassination of Vangaveeti Mohana Ranga

 On 26 December 1988, Vangaveeti Mohana Ranga, a prominent political leader in Andhra Pradesh, India, and a Member of the Legislative Assembly (MLA), was assassinated during a hunger strike in Vijayawada.
 His death triggered widespread riots and violence across the state, particularly in the Coastal districts of Krishna, Guntur, East Godavari, and West Godavari.
 The unrest resulted in 42 deaths, extensive property damage estimated at ₹200–300 crore (equivalent to ₹800–1200 crore in 2024) in Vijayawada alone, and a curfew in the city that lasted over 40 days.

 The political fallout included the resignation of the state's Home Minister and the director general of police (DGP).
 Although 44 individuals, including prominent political figures, were arrested, all surviving accused were acquitted by 2002 due to insufficient evidence.
-Ranga's assassination remains a significant event in Andhra Pradesh's political history, underscoring deep-seated rivalries and its lasting impact on the state's socio-political fabric.
+Ranga's assassination remains a significant event in Andhra Pradesh's political history, underscoring deep-seated rivalries and their lasting impact on the state's socio-political fabric.

 Background

 Vangaveeti Mohana Ranga Rao, a prominent political figure in Andhra Pradesh and leader of the Kapu community, was known for his outspoken stance on social and political issues.
 His popularity was particularly strong among the masses.
 Ranga's political influence, however, led to tensions with rival factions.
 He was a rival of Devineni Nehru, who was a politician of the Telugu Desam Party (TDP).
 Both of them rallied their respective communities behind them for support – the Kapu community for Ranga, and the Kamma community for Nehru.
 On 10 March 1988, Nehru's younger brother Murali was murdered, allegedly by Ranga's henchmen.
-On December 26, 1988, Ranga was assassinated at the age of 41 while on a hunger strike in Vijayawada, where he was demanding land reforms and protesting against alleged police brutality.
+On 26 December 1988, Ranga was assassinated at the age of 41 while on a hunger strike in Vijayawada, where he was demanding land reforms and protesting against alleged police brutality.
 Ranga had previously accused local government officials affiliated with the Telugu Desam Party of plotting to kill him and had called for enhanced security.